phungj/MSOE_CS4981_Final_Project/README.md

-# MSOE_CS4981_Final_Project
-# TODO: Complete with build info, execution info, runtime enviroment, CUDA version, and project background.\  This repository contains Jonathan Paulick and Jonathan Phung's final project for MSOE's CS4981: GPU Programming.
+This repository contains Jonathan Paulick and Jonathan Phung's submission to MSOE's 2023 ROSIE Supercomputer Super Challenge.
+The project was GPU Acceleration of Monte Carlo Light Transport Simulation.